timjacksonm/Depiction-App/README.md

 Captured images are currently set to a 4:3 aspect ratio and lowest resolution available on my Samsung Galaxy S7 Device.
 I wasn't going for pretty but most efficient.
 I was not able to test this app using an IOS device.
 I did not use a emulator / simulator for testing.

    <h3>This project was created as a task for an Interview.
-The goals of the project were to...</h3>
+The goals of the project below</h3>

 - Learn React-Native and create an app.
 - The app should allow a user to log in with credentials.